nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

 CONFIG_MQTT_SAMPLE_TRANSPORT_CLIENT_ID - MQTT client ID
 	This configuration sets the MQTT client ID name.
-	If not set, the client ID will default to the modem's IMEI number for nRF9160 boards, MAC address for the nRF7002 DK, or a random number for Native Posix.
+	If not set, the client ID will default to the modem's IMEI number for nRF91 Series devices, MAC address for nRF70 Series devices, or a random number for Native Posix.

 .. _CONFIG_MQTT_SAMPLE_TRANSPORT_PUBLISH_TOPIC: